QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 Before we learn how to do this, let's try to understand why plain vanila Python is slower than C or Fortran.

+This will, in turn, help us figure out how to speed things up.

 Dynamic Typing